pguyot/arm-runner-action/README.md

 #### `base_image`

 Base image to use.
-By default, uses latest `raspio_lite` image.
+By default, uses latest `raspios_lite` image.
 Please note that this is not necessarily well suited for continuous integration as the latest image can change with new releases.